 Yes!
 To freeze sourdough bread, cool completely.
 Slice or freeze whole in a gallon-sized freezer bag.
 Keep frozen for up to 3 months.

-Reheating- Thaw fully before using.
+Reheating- Thaw completely before using.

 Trouble-Shooting Sourdough Bread: